-Under an Average water scenario, watering actions would include up to 175 ML of environmental water across 31 wetlands (Table 8.1.).
-Under this scenario, Tchum Lakes Reserve, as highlighted under the Dry scenario would receive 55 ML of environmental water.
+Under an Average water scenario, watering actions would include up to 176 ML of environmental water across 32 wetlands (Table 8.1.).
 Environmental objectives would target those listed above in addition to supporting the growth and recruitment of native flora and support breeding of waterbirds.
-These objectives will be met by filling all of the dams combined with providing overflows into the surrounding floodplain at sites Broom Tank and Uttiwillock where higher allocations will allow for inundation onto surrounding floodplain.
+These objectives will be met by filling all of the dams combined with providing overflows into the surrounding floodplain at 9 sites where higher allocations will allow for inundation onto surrounding floodplain.
 (Table 7.1).